511.6 Residents of Drug Addiction or Alcoholic Treatment and Rehabilitation Centers

 The CAO must use expedited or normal processing, depending on the client’s income and circumstances.

-The center must give the CAO monthly a list of residents who are participating in treatment at the center.
+Every month, the center must give the CAO a list of residents who are participating in treatment at the center.
 An official from the center must sign a statement saying that the list is accurate.
 The CAO may make random on site visits to the center to make sure the list is accurate.

 The treatment center must report changes in the household's income or situation and must let the CAO know when the resident leaves the center.